alexanderblinn/DailyLanguageDose/README.md

   <h3 align="center">Daily Language Dose</h3>

   <p align="center">
-    Daily Language Dose is a tool designed to help you learn and practice new languages daily by sending you daily E-Mails with Vocabulary.
+    Daily Language Dose is a tool designed to help you learn and practice a new language daily by sending you mails with vocabulary.
     <br />
     <a href="https://github.com/alexanderblinn/DailyLanguageDose/blob/main/README.md"><strong>Explore the docs »</strong></a>
     <br />